Julia Scardino

 Homework Policy:

 The best way to learn is by practicing.
 Homework is your time to practice!
 I promise to keep homework short, meaningful and effective as long as you keep up your part and DO IT!
-You should make homework corrections periodically as it is gone over.
-It is expected that every day you record your assignment into your agenda.
-The homework will also be highlighted and labeled in the content library of our OneNote in the event that you forget to write it down.
-Also, please note sometimes you may assigned homework on Friday’s at the JR/SR High School.

 Quizzes: A quiz will be given periodically throughout each unit.
 The quizzes will be great study tools for the test at the end of each unit.
 There will be no retakes or quiz corrections.

 Tests: A test will be given at the conclusion of every Unit.
-Students will receive a study guide or have an in class review the day before each test.
+Students will receive a study guide or have an in-class review the day before each test.
 There will be no retakes or test corrections!
 Grades will be posted to the portal ASAP.
 Quarterly tests will be given at the end of each quarter and can act as a replacement grade for your lowest test grade in that quarter.

 - Tests 50%